 In the world of search engine optimization, there are countless theories, rules, techniques and endless speculation across the blogosphere.
 There are some awesome SEO experts out there, and there are many more scammers, fraudsters and worse.
 It’s unfortunate, but in a field where the rules can get complex and may change every year (or month), it’s really easy for scam artists to convince unsuspecting website owners that they can perform miracles.
 Unfortunately, the performance really never materializes.

 The good news is that before you go out and hire an SEO expert for the complex stuff, you have a number of awesome automated tools at your disposal to take care of the SEO foundation of your WordPress blog.
-If you do have a WordPress blog, there are a number of SEO plugins to choose from that can give you an excellent start in your efforts to optimize your site as well as every post you write.
-Years ago, Karl covered 3 of the best SEO plugins at the time, and of course you’ll find a bunch of them on the MUO WordPress Plugin page.
+If you do have a WordPress blog, there are a number of SEO plugins to choose from that can give you an excellent start in your efforts to optimize your site as well as every post you write, and of course you’ll find a bunch of them on the MUO WordPress Plugin page.
 Steve also listed several SEO plugins in his list of 10 WordPress traffic building plugins.

 In every case above, a single SEO plugin has made each list, and that plugin is All-in-One SEO.
 It’s an old friend for anyone interested in SEO, and one that I’m sure many readers are well familiar with.
 However, we’ve never really done a full review of the plugin, so for those that are new to using SEO plugins and want to try out All-in-One, I’m going to review the tool, describe how using it will affect your page source, and a few tips on making sure you get the most out of the plugin.